zacstewart/zacstewart.github.io/_posts/2013-11-27-kaggle-see-click-predict-fix-postmortem.md

 title: 'Kaggle See Click Fix competition postmortem'
 excerpt: |
-  This challenge was to predict the number of votes, comments, and views that issues created on [See Click Fix][1] would get.
+  This challenge was to predict the number of votes, comments, and views that issues created on See Click Fix would get.
 The provided datasets included the latitude and longitude, summary and description (both text fields), a source (mobile client, API, city-initiated, etc…), a created timestamp, and a category tag.
 Of course, the training dataset included the three items to be